Best bone conduction headphones in 2025

 The Shokz OpenSwim Pro are almost a mash-up between the OpenRun and OpenSwim bone conduction headphones, blending the best features of each set to create a premium model that can handle swims, outdoor runs, and sweaty workouts.

 There are two audio modes, including a dedicated swimming option which adjusts the output to make sure you still get good audio quality even while in the pool.
-We didn't find that it changed the quality much, so generally stuck with the standard mode even while swimming.
+I didn't find that it changed the quality much, so generally stuck with the standard mode even while swimming, but I was impressed with the sound in the water overall.

-The nine-hour battery life should easily see you through most sessions, even extended runs, although we were disappointed that the battery drops down to six hours if you listen to local MP3s downloaded to the device.
+The nine-hour battery life should easily see you through most sessions, even extended runs, although I was disappointed that the battery drops down to six hours if you listen to local MP3s downloaded to the device rather than using Bluetooth

-And if you train in noisy environments, the open-ear design means there's no noise cancellation, so you'd need a set of the best workout headphones instead.
+If you train in noisy environments, the open-ear design means there's no noise cancellation, so you'd need a set of the best sport headphones instead to avoid your audio getting drowned out.
 But this isn't unique to the OpenSwim Pro, which are easily some of the best bone conduction headphones available right now.

 Best bone conduction headphones for calls